Zephyr-Goriely/logistic_growth/README.md

 ```

 ### Loading in the data under the name growth_data
+The dataset 'experiment1' includes the data from an experimental growth culture of _E. coli_
 ```{r}
 growth_data <- read.csv("experiment1.csv")
 ```
 ## Case 1) K >> N0, t is small

-### In this scenario we are attempting to estimate the starting population size and gradient by setting a large carrying capacity and small time value.
-From the original population growth model, we can simplify under these limits and are now presented with an exponential model: N(t) = N0e^rt.
-Under a log transformation of the data we can produce a linear model from which we extract our estimates.
+In this scenario I attempt to estimate the starting population size (N0) and population growth rate (r) by setting a large carrying capacity and small time value.
+From the original population growth model, I can simplify the model under these limits and am now presented with an exponential model: N(t) = N0e^rt.
+Under a log transformation of the data I can produce a linear model from which we extract our estimates.

 Here I set the time bounded under 1600 so that the only values considered from the logarithmic model that are linear.
+This is done by subsetting the data and filtering out all values t>1600.
+Additionally, this data is mutated such that all values are under a logarithmic transformation so they form a line instead of an exponential curve.
+This subset is ran through a linear model using the lm() function to extract the key values:
 ```{r}
 data_subset1 <- growth_data %>% filter(t<1600) %>% mutate(N_log = log(N))
 model1 <- lm(N_log ~ t, data_subset1)